shaik1002/biggitlabbomb/doc/administration/dedicated/configure_instance.md

    - SAML label
    - IdP cert fingerprint
    - IdP SSO target URL
-   - Name identifier format
-1. To configure users based on [SAML group membership](#saml-groups) or use [group sync](#group-sync), complete the following fields:
+1. Optional.
+To configure users based on [SAML group membership](#saml-groups) or use [group sync](#group-sync), complete the following fields:
    - SAML group attribute
    - Admin groups
    - Auditor groups
    - External groups
    - Required groups
-1. To configure [SAML request signing](#request-signing), complete the following fields:
+1. Optional.
+To configure [SAML request signing](#request-signing), complete the following fields:
+   - Name identifier format
    - Issuer
    - Attribute statements
    - Security
 1. Select **Save**.
 1. Scroll up to the top of the page and select whether to apply the changes immediately or during the next maintenance window.
-1. To use group sync, [configure the SAML group links](../../user/group/saml_sso/group_sync.md#configure-saml-group-links).
+1. Optional.
+To use group sync, [configure the SAML group links](../../user/group/saml_sso/group_sync.md#configure-saml-group-links).
 1. To verify the SAML configuration is successful:
    - Check that the SSO button description is displayed on your instance's sign-in page.
    - Go to the metadata URL of your instance (`https://INSTANCE-URL/users/auth/saml/metadata`).
 This page can be used to simplify much of the configuration of the identity provider, and manually validate the settings.